Emerging Voices: showcasing ESAs early career ecologists 3.2.5

 Holly Farnan is PhD candidate at James Cook University researching interactions affecting bee nesting and survival in bee hotels.
 After completing a Bachelor of Science majoring in Zoology & Ecology in 2020, she undertook an Honours research project investigating the effects of insecticide exposure and heat stress on stingless bees.
 Since graduating with a First Class Honours in 2021, she has worked on several entomology projects including investigating how insects manage microplastic contamination in waste at CSIRO, cacao pollination at the Department of Agriculture and Fisheries, non-target species monitoring as part of the Yellow Crazy Ant eradication program at James Cook University and canegrub and other pests of sugar cane management at Sugar Research Australia.
 Holly loves science communication and hopes to continue to inspire the next generation to foster a love for insects and the important roles that they play.

-Natarsha Mcpherson
+Natarsha McPherson

 The University Of Adelaide